Ordnungspolizei: Invasion of the Soviet Union

 The Order Police battalions, operating both independently and in conjunction with the Einsatzgruppen, became an integral part of the Final Solution in the two years following the attack on the Soviet Union on 22 June 1941, Operation Barbarossa.
 The first mass-murder of 3,000 Jews by Police Battalion 309 occurred in occupied Białystok on 12 July 1941.
 Police battalions were part of the first and second wave of murders in 1941 and into 1942 throughout the territories of Poland annexed by the Soviet Union and also earlier, during the killing operations within the 1939 borders of the USSR—whether as part of Order Police regiments, or as separate units reporting directly to local SS and Police Leaders.
 Over 11,000 members of the Order Police entered the Soviet Union in the wake of the Nazi invasion.
 They included the Reserve Police Battalion 101 from Hamburg, Battalion 133 of the Nürnberg Order Police, Police Battalions 45, 309 from Köln, 91 and 316 from Bottrop-Oberhausen.
 These units—among others—carried out extensive murder operations across the Eastern Front.
-In the immediate aftermath of World War II, this latter role was obscured both by the lack of court evidence and by deliberate obfuscation, while most of the focus was on the better-known Einsatzgruppen ("Operational groups") who reported to the Reichssicherheitshauptamt (RSHA) under Reinhard Heydrich.
+In the immediate aftermath of World War II, this latter role was obscured both by the lack of court evidence and by deliberate obfuscation, while most of the focus was on the better-known Einsatzgruppen ("Operational groups") who reported to the Reich Security Main Office (RSHA) under Reinhard Heydrich.

 Order Police battalions involved in direct killing operations were responsible for at least 1 million murders.
 Starting in 1941, the regional Order Police units helped to transport Jews from ghettos in both Poland and the USSR (and elsewhere in occupied Europe) to concentration and extermination camps; they also participated in operations to hunt down and murder Jews outside the ghettos.
 The Order Police and the Waffen-SS were the two primary sources from which the Einsatzgruppen drew personnel.

+Murder of Soviet POWs

+Order Police units also participated in the murder of Soviet POWs.
+In September 1941, the 2nd Company of Police Battalion 306, acting on the orders of SS and Police Leader Odilo Globocnik in the Lublin District, shot at least 6,000 Soviet POWs between 21 and 28 September at the overcrowded Stalag 359B at Kaliłów, near Biała Podlaska—3,261 of them on the first day alone.
+The operation, internally codenamed "Chicken Farm," was justified on the grounds that the food situation for Soviet prisoners was "causing some problems" and that it was no longer possible to feed the majority of the inmates, who once murdered, were referred to as "laid eggs."
+More broadly, shootings of prisoners in POW camps were carried out by both the Security Police and the Order Police alongside Wehrmacht camp guards, illustrating how certain victim groups fell simultaneously within multiple Nazi programmes of mass killing.